 3. Investing Strategy

 Wealthsimple portfolios are designed to follow a passive strategy.
-Research over the years has shown that trying to beat the market rarely works and while mutual fund managers get paid to time the market and beat their benchmark indices, they very rarely do so.
+Research over the years has shown that trying to beat the market rarely works.
+While mutual fund managers get paid to time the market and beat their benchmark indices, they rarely do so.

 Passive investing strategies are nothing new and have been well documented in research that has received the highest honours, including the Nobel Prize.

-Not only that but investing gurus like Warren Buffett, John Bogle, and Peter Lynch all advocate for the use of index funds and passive strategies for longterm success in the markets…more so, for everyday investors.
+Not only that but investing gurus like Warren Buffett, John Bogle, and Peter Lynch all advocate for using index funds and passive strategies for long-term success in the markets…more so for everyday investors.

 Questwealth bucks the trend in this regard and utilizes an active investment strategy.
-It seems to be working for them and you can definitely take a look at their historical returns as a part of the vetting process.
+It has a great track record, and you can check its portfolio performance over the years.

 4. Account Types

-Wealthsimple Invest offers all the basic accounts including TFSA, RRSP, RESP, RRIF, LIF, LIRA, personal non-registered, and business investment accounts.
-They also offer a hybrid (savings and chequing) account that will be first of its kind when it’s fully rolled out.
+Wealthsimple Invest offers all the basic accounts, including TFSA, RRSP, RESP, RRIF, LIF, LIRA, personal non-registered, and business investment accounts.

 Questwealth portfolios offer TFSA, RRSP, RESP, LIF, RRIF, personal non-registered, and corporate investment accounts.